-The American Academy of Actuaries' Medicare Subcommittee agrees with the trustees that the Medicare program continues to face serious financing problems.
+The American Academy of Actuaries' Medicare Subcommittee concurs with the trustees' conclusion that the Medicare program continues to face serious financing problems.
 Because Medicare plays a critically important role in ensuring that Americans age 65 and older and certain younger adults with permanent disabilities have access to health care, the Medicare Subcommittee urges action to restore the long-term solvency and financial sustainability of the program.
-The sooner such corrective measures are enacted, the more flexible the approach and the more gradual the implementation can be.
-This issue brief more closely examines the findings of
+The longer corrective measures are delayed, the worse the financial challenges will become and the greater the burden that might be imposed on beneficiaries and taxpayers.
+This issue brief more closely examines the findings of the Medicare Trustees Report with respect to program solvency and sustainability.